cedadev/ipcc_ddc_site/sim/gcm_monthly/SR15/index.md

 ---

 <div id="pagetitle-ln">
-	<h1 align="center">SR1.5 GCM Data</h1>
+	<h1 align="center">Special Report on Global Warming of 1.5°C</h1>
 </div>
 <p>Climate model results provide the basis for important components of IPCC assessments, including the understanding of climate change and the projections of future climate change and related impacts.
-The <a target="_blank" href="https://www.ipcc.ch/sr15/">IPCC's Special Report on the impacts of global warming of 1.5°C above pre-industrial levels (SR1.5)</a> relies heavily on the <a target="_blank" href="http://www.happimip.org/">Half a degree Additional warming, Prognosis and Projected Impacts (HAPPI-MIP)</a>.</p>
+The <a target="_blank" href="https://www.ipcc.ch/sr15/">IPCC's Special Report on the impacts of global warming of 1.5°C above pre-industrial levels (SR1.5)</a> relies heavily on the project <a target="_blank" href="http://www.happimip.org/">Half a degree Additional warming, Prognosis and Projected Impacts (HAPPI-MIP)</a>.</p>

+<p>HAPPI-MIP data provided through the IPCC DDC has undergone the <a target="_blank" href="http://cmip5qc.wdc-climate.de/">quality control procedure</a>, which was established for AR5.
+To find individual information on data, data creation and data quality for an experiment, please follow the links in the below tables.
+In addition, the corresponding data references for citing the data in literature for each modelling group's contribution are given.</p>

 <p>The data is provided in <a href="/sim/gcm_monthly/INFO/formats.html">NetCDF/CF format</a>.
-Information on requested variables are summarised in <a target="_blank" href="/sim/gcm_monthly/INFO/HAPPI_request_diagnostics_final.pdf">HAPPI_request_diagnostics_final.pdf</a>.
-A table entry represents a HAPPI-MIP experiment.
-In addition the corresponding data reference for citing the data in literature for each modelling group's contribution are given.</p>
+Information on requested variables are summarised in <a target="_blank" href="/sim/gcm_monthly/INFO/HAPPI_request_diagnostics_final.pdf">HAPPI_request_diagnostics_final.pdf</a>. </p>

+<p>For the data download from the IPCC DDC an account (free of charge) is required: Please register at the <a target="_blank" href="http://cera-www.dkrz.de/">CERA Portal</a>.
+How to download data is explained in the <strong><a target="_blank" href="https://cera-www.dkrz.de/CERA/docs/IPCC-DDC-AR5-data.html">data download guide.</a></strong> </p>

 <h2 align="CENTER">Available SR1.5 related data</h2>